 Richard Branson created a huge amount of buzz for the Virgin brand through achievements like crossing the Atlantic Ocean in a hot air balloon called the ‘Virgin Atlantic Flyer.’

-You just have to start a blog or a podcast, guest blog on other websites, get interviewed by other bloggers and podcasters, and send out press releases when you have something newsworthy to announce.
+You can also start a blog or a podcast, guest blog on other websites, get interviewed by other bloggers and podcasters, and send out press releases when you have something newsworthy to announce.

-If you’re a freelancer, consultant, trainer, coach, author or coach, personal branding is a key element to survival in the marketplace.
+If you’re a freelancer, coach, consultant, trainer, author or speaker, personal branding is a key element to survival in the marketplace.

 When you have a personal brand, you become irreplaceable.
 You will get called on to speak at events, consult with companies, train at conferences and work with big brands.